A Buyer’s Guide for Australian Homes

 4. Warranty

 One of the clearest signs of shutter quality is the warranty.
-Budget fast turnaround shutters are generally around 3-7 years and premium Australian-made shutters are generally around 10-20+ years.
+Budget fast turnaround shutters are generally around 3-7 years whereas our Heritage premium plantation shutters are 20+ years warranty.

 Longer warranties usually indicate: